Justice-Udehegbunam/100-days-of-code/README.md

 # 100 Days of Code: [Justice Udehegbunam](https://github.com/Justice-Udehegbunam)

 Welcome to my **100 Days of Code** journey! 🚀
 I’m diving deep into software development, not just to clone websites but to truly understand the **why** and **how** behind the code.
-My goal is to become a competent and creative frontend developer.
+My goal is to become a versatile, competent and creative frontend developer.

 ## Goals

 - Reinforce the fundamentals of **JavaScript**, **React**, and **Next.js**.
+- Learn Wordpress
 - Move beyond simply cloning sites to mastering the principles of effective web development.
 - Share daily progress and challenges faced.
 - Build new projects and refine my skills.